-5.1 Why is it necessary to become an event member to buy tickets?
+5.1 Why is it necessary to be an event member to buy tickets?

 Burning Man Netherlands is not a commercial, but a non-profit organization.
 Event members are an essential part of the Burning Man Netherlands community.
 With their contribution, they enable the organization to create events and support generally useful arts and culture initiatives.

-Event members will get access to ticket sales for all the Burning Man Netherlands events.
-Which includes the Dutch Decompression, Art Gala, Equinox and the Burning Man Netherlands summer event.
+Event members will get first access to ticket sales for all the Burning Man Netherlands events.
+Which includes the Dutch Decompression, Art Gala, Equinox and the Burning Man Netherlands summer event Where the Sheep Sleep.
+When supply for the events hasn’t run our for members, tickets will be made available for non-members as well.
 Membership, however, offers no guarantee for tickets.

 Furthermore, every month Burning Man NL organizes a public Burning Pub in Amsterdam, which is accessible for everyone – also those without a membership..